kedro-org/kedro/docs/source/tutorial/set_up_experiment_tracking.md

   versioned: true
 ```

 Clicking on a plot will expand it.
-If in comparison view, expanding a plot will show all the plots in that view for them to be compared side-by-side.
+When in comparison view, expanding a plot will show all the plots in that view for them to be compared side-by-side.

 ![](../meta/images/expand-plot-comparison-view.gif)